oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 The representation of transcribed claims and their format is not defined in this specification.

+# Authorization Server Metadata {#authorization-server-metadata}

+The following authorization server metadata parameter is defined by this specification and is registered in the "OAuth Authorization Server Metadata" registry established in "OAuth 2.0 Authorization Server Metadata" {{RFC8414}}.

+{:vspace}
+token_exchange_token_types_supported
+: OPTIONAL.
+JSON array containing a list of Token Types for OAuth protected resources that can be used with this authorization server.
+Authorization servers MAY choose not to advertise some supported protected resources even when this parameter is used.
+In some use cases, the set of protected resources will not be enumerable, in which case this metadata parameter will not be present.

 # IANA Considerations {#IANA}

+## OAuth Authorization Server Metadata Registry

+This specification defines the following parameter in the "OAuth Authorization Server Metadata" registry established in {{RFC8414}}.

+### Registry Contents

+* Metadata Name: `token_exchange_token_types_supported`
+* Metadata Description: JSON array containing a list of Token Type Identifiers supported as a `requested_token_type` in a Token Exchange ({{RFC8693}}) request.
+* Change Controller: IETF
+* Specification Document(s): {{authorization-server-metadata}}

+The registry records the supported token types that can be requested in an {{RFC8693}} Token Exchange.

 ## Media Types
 This specification does not define any new media types.